 The most recent and significant flood event that occurred in the SFRA was the February 2020 flood events.
-Heavy rainfall as a result of Storms Dennis, Ciara and Jorge resulted in significant repeated flooding, with extensive flooding of residential and commercial properties occurring throughout the SFRA.
-The primary source of
+Heavy rainfall as a result of Storms Dennis, Ciara and Jorge resulted in significant repeated flooding, with extensive flooding of residential

 The River Cynon also overtopped its banks during Storm Dennis, causing flooding to properties at Aberdare.